pivotal/docs-tap/scc/delivery-with-flux.hbs.md

 Each run cluster must have a namespace and `ServiceAccount` with the correct permissions to deploy the Carvel `Packages`.

-If your run cluster is a Tanzu Application Platform cluster, see [Set up developer namespaces to use installed packages](../install-online/set-up-namespaces.hbs.md).
+If your run cluster is a Tanzu Application Platform cluster, see [Set up developer namespaces to use your installed packages](../install-online/set-up-namespaces.hbs.md).

 If your run cluster is not a Tanzu Application Platform cluster, create a namespace and `ServiceAccount` with the following permissions: